HOLLY FAUROT & SARAH H. PAULSON

 "We've destroyed ourselves; we don't have time to haul shit.

--Holly Faurot & Sarah H. Paulson, 2008
+Thanks for the rescue." -Holly Faurot & Sarah H. Paulson, 2008

 (Photos by Iris Jaffe)